Need help getting started? Unlock your own 28-day journey to a more meaningful life.

 Neff, K. D. & Germer, C. K. (2013).
 A pilot study and randomized controlled trial of the mindful self-compassion program.
 Journal of Clinical Psychology, 69(1), 28-44.

-Participants in an eight-week Mindful Self-Compassion (MSC) program, which included learning exercises like this one, reported feeling greater self-compassion at the end of the program than they had at the beginning.
-Their self-compassion at the end of the eight weeks was also greater than that of a comparison group that didn’t participate in the program.
+Mostly white and female adults from Boston participated in an eight-week Mindful Self-Compassion (MSC) program, which included learning exercises like How Would You Treat a Friend?
+They reported feeling greater self-compassion at the end of the program than they had at the beginning, and compared to a group who didn’t participate in the program.
 The MSC participants also reported greater mindfulness and life satisfaction, and lower depression, anxiety, and stress, than the comparison group.

 Breines, J., & Chen, S. (2013).
 Activating the inner caregiver: The role of support-giving schemas in increasing state self-compassion.
 Journal of Experimental Social Psychology, 49, 58-64.